 - Yes, unless you have completed BUS 362W.
 BUS 362W may be substituted for a List II communications course.

 C.5.
-If I switch to a single BCS with a business option, which of my Laurier BUS courses will count toward the business option?
+If I switch to a single BCS with a business specialization, which of my Laurier BUS courses will count toward the business specialization?

-- Essentially, if you've completed your 2A term of the BBA, you already have the six business courses on the business option checklist.
+- Essentially, if you've completed your 2A term of the BBA, you already have the six business courses on the business specialization checklist.

 - The following substitutions will be allowed: